 When you let your dog in an uneven place and they run in it, that can severely affect their spinal health.

-Can you let your dog free?
+Can you let your dachshund free?

 Yes, you can let your dachshund off the lead under the right conditions.
-Dachshunds are energetic, curious, independent and have strong hunting instincts so it’s important to be cautious and well prepared before letting them.
+Dachshunds are energetic, curious, independent, and have strong hunting instincts, so it’s important to be cautious and well prepared before letting them.

 Safe Environment: A safe environment is important because they are very curious dogs they can do anything anywhere.
-When areas are not safe, such as a city or high traffic area, that can cause accidents.
+When areas are not safe, such as a city or high-traffic area, that can cause accidents.
 That’s why you need to consider a safe area before letting a dachshund off the lead.

-Consider an area that is safe for their back like flat ground avoid letting your dog in uneven areas such as Uneven and rocky terrain.
+Consider an area that is safe for their back, like flat ground.
+Avoid letting your dog in uneven areas, such as uneven and rocky terrain.

-Calm Temperament: It is important to train your dog in social situations, otherwise they can bark or show aggression toward other people walking on the streets and other dogs.
+Calm Temperament: It is important to train your dog in social situations; otherwise, they can bark or show aggression toward other people walking on the streets and other dogs.
 Early socialization plays an important role in calming your dachshund in social situations.

 Consistent Supervision